victornas91/victornas91/README.md

 ---

 ### 🔭 Goals for 2022-26
-- Finish my Bachelors degree in Mathematics and my Technician degree in Informatics.
+- Finish both my Bachelors degree in Mathematics and Electrical Engineering and my Technician degree in IT for Internet.
-- Start a masters in Computer Science with a focus on advanced algorithms.
 - Become an advanced programmer in C#, C, Python and Dart.

 ---